 Animal bites deserve a separate mention.
 It can happen that our “friend”, especially when provoked, responds by biting a child or its “master.”
 Dogs are most active in this regard, accounting for 70-90% of reported animal bites, while our cats are less “reactive” (3-15% of bites).
 However cat bites are precisely the ones that are often complicated by infections in the torn tissue.
 What should we do in the event of animal bites?

 First of all, thoroughly wash the wound and cover it with gauze (sterile if possible).
-Then consult a doctor, especially if the wound is deep, as it is necessary to evaluate its depth and the integrity of joints, tendons, muscles and blood vessels.
+Then consult a doctor, especially if the wound is deep.
+In this case it is necessary to evaluate its depth and the integrity of joints, tendons, muscles and blood vessels.
 If the risk of infection is high (due to which animal was involved and / or the type of wound), it might be necessary to start an appropriate antibiotics therapy.

 As always, in these cases it is essential to be immune to tetanus.